Funeral Plan Regulation

 - Insurance firms providing life insurance policies backing funeral plans,

 - Trustees of trusts and discretionary investment managers managing the assets of trusts backing funeral plans, and

 - Firms unable to continue administering existing contracts, who will be required to cease all activities in relation to funeral plans.

-With the consultation now closed, the FCA is considering the feedback received before publishing its final rules in a Policy Statement to be issued in July 2021.
+With the consultation now closed, the FCA considered the feedback received and published its final rules in a Policy Statement, PS 21/8, issued in July 2021.

 The key points for in scope firms are as follows:

 - From 29 July 2022, activities involving the provision and distribution of pre-paid funeral plans will come under FCA regulation, and firms conducting these activities will need to be authorised by the FCA.

 - The definition of a ‘funeral plan provider’ will be extended to include firms that have assumed the obligation to provide (or secure the provision of) a funeral as a result of the novation, assignment, or transfer of an existing funeral plan contract.
 This means that, where books of funeral plans are sold, the entity buying them will be carrying out those funeral plan contracts as the provider and will require FCA authorisation.